Competencies and Standards

 The National Competency Profiles (NCP) list the competencies that are expected at entry-to-practice of the three certification categories.
 Its primary purpose is to set standards for education and certification.

-The NCP have been accepted by Accreditation Canada for use in the accreditation of sonography education programs.
-As well as meeting other requirements, accredited programs must develop curriculum and learning activities which ensure that their graduates possess all the competencies listed in the relevant section of the NCP.
+Accreditation Canada has adopted the NCP for use in accrediting sonography education programs.
+In addition to meeting other requirements, accredited programs must develop curricula and learning activities that ensure their graduates possess all the competencies listed in the relevant section of the NCP.

 The NCP establishes a minimum educational standard; programs are free to include additional competencies to meet local and regional needs, at their discretion.
 In order to provide sonographer certification, Sonography Canada evaluates the competency level of applicants for registration utilizing both clinical and knowledge-based assessments.
 The blueprints for these assessments are derived from the NCP.